section-engineering-education/engineering-education/content/articles/aes-rsa-encryption/index.md

 - **AES-128**

 As we already know, the encryption and decryption processes are done using a key.
 This block cipher uses a key that is 128 bits long for encryption and decryption of a message and is the least secure of the three blocks available.
-Even though AES-128 has never been cracked, its resistance to brute-force attacks is worrying.
-Despite the security issues seen in AES-128, It is very fast and comes with alot of efficiency in data encryption.
+Even though AES-128 has never been hacked, its resistance to brute-force attacks is worrying.
+Despite the security issues seen in AES-128, It is very fast and comes with a lot of efficiency in data encryption.

 - **AES-192**